HIFU for Prostate Cancer Treatment

 It is important to remember that about 10% to 15% of patients who have surgery will go on to have a recurrence requiring radiotherapy or hormones or both.
 About 10 to 15% of patients who have radiotherapy will go onto have hormones or surgery or focal HIFU or cryotherapy treatment due to recurrence.
 Unfortunately, the nature of cancer is that no treatment is 100% effective and some patients will unfortunately have a risk of failure or recurrence.
 The key thing to note in these areas of discussion is that survival from a cancer-specific perspective is the same between all of these treatments.

-The vast majority of patients that are treated with HIFU for prostate cancer have medium (or intermediate) risk prostate cancer.
+The vast majority of patients that undergo HIFU for prostate cancer treatment, have medium (or intermediate) risk prostate cancer.
 This means that the cancer is contained within the prostate and has a Gleason score of 3+4=7 or 4+3=7.
 This is commonly now referred to as ISUP Grade Group 2 or 3.
 Provided that one or two areas can be treated with HIFU and there are no other contra-indications, this is the optimal group of patients.
 High risk disease which is small or just touches the capsule (edge) of the prostate can also be treated with HIFU; in the UK about 10% of HIFU cases are high risk.

 In a lot of patients, there is one main tumour which is called index tumour and we know from a lot of biological studies that this index tumour is what drives the natural history and progression of the cancer.
 Many patients will have tiny little bits of low-risk disease which is not visible on MRI which has a Gleason score of 3+3=6 and is commonly regarded as indolent disease which often occurs in about one in three of the general male population above the age of 50.
 HIFU treatment commonly involves treating the index lesion and monitoring the areas of secondary indolent low-risk disease because these areas on the whole do not progress and would be picked up on monitoring if they did.
 The reason not to treat every area of disease that is found regardless of risk is that the more tissue treated the closer the treatment comes to whole gland surgery and radiotherapy and therefore the advantages of lower side effects and lower complications start to disappear.